robinboncoeur/mygitblender/README.md

    * At the bottom of this dialogue, click on Install From File...

-   * Navigate to where you downloaded the zip file and select the **zip file** (not the unzipped folder).
+   * Navigate to where you downloaded the zip file and select the **make_shaders.zip file**, within the unzipped folder FigureShaders folder.
 Click 'Install from File...'

    * Browse your add-ons - click on 'User' under 'Categories' - and find the add-on.
 It is called 'Material: Shaders-Poser Figures'.
 Tick the box on the right to activate it. **(If this does not appear, check in the scripts/addons/ folder for the existence of a make_shaders folder, and that all these files are within that folder).**